 How Does Camp Grossman Deal With Medical Care and Emergencies?

 At Camp Grossman, the health and safety of our campers is a top priority.
-Our team includes two registered nurses with extensive experience, who provide specialized medical care to children with allergies, asthma, and other health concerns.
+Our team includes two registered nurses with extensive experience, who can provide specialized medical care to children with allergies, asthma, and other health concerns.
 Our nurses carefully review each health form to ensure that every child receives appropriate medical attention.
 We welcome families to communicate with us about their child’s needs, and schedule appointments with our nurses during the spring, or on visiting day (which takes place in advance of the start of camp).

 Payments, Cancellations, and Terms & Conditions